 If you’re planning to carve a Jack O’Lantern for Halloween, start sowing pumpkin seeds around August.
 They will be ready for you in the fall, just in time for Halloween.

-I use a lot of sweet or bell pepper in my recipes, so my garden is never without this tasty vegetable.
-Sweet pepper grows well in containers for those who have limited space for growing vegetables.
+Like most of you, bell pepper is something I use often in my recipes, so my garden is never without this tasty vegetable.
+Moreover, you can grow sweet pepper in containers if you have limited space for growing crops.

-Growing tomatoes where sunlight is sufficient is a great tip to grow tomatoes successfully.
+Look for a spot where sunlight is sufficient is a great tomato gardening tip.
 Because of that, tomatoes are a perfect summer garden crop.

 Along with sunflower, beans, and pumpkin, corn is one of the most notable summer garden crops.
-It is also one of the most drought-tolerant crops around.
+It is also one of the most drought-tolerant crops you can find.

-Amazingly, this water-packed fruit is a drought-tolerant crop.
+Amazingly, the water-packed watermelon is a drought-tolerant crop.
 Make sure you’ve got room to spare for this summer-relevant crop in your garden.

 I love peanuts, so take it from me–growing peanuts is easy and rewarding.
-Think about roasted salted peanuts, homemade peanut butter, and the joy of eating simple boiled peanuts while enjoying the sunshine.
+Think about roasted salted peanuts, homemade peanut butter, and simple boiled peanuts while enjoying the sunshine.

 Did you know the flower heads of sunflowers are edible and can be consumed like artichokes?
 Now you know that sunflowers are enjoyed not just for their beauty!